rust-lang/rust-forge/src/infra/docs/crater-agents.md

 ### Manually updating the container image

 The container is updated automatically every 5 minutes (provided a newer image is present).
-If you need to update them sooner you can manuallly start the updater service by running this command:
+If you need to update them sooner you can manually start the updater service by running this command:

 ```